 The Role of Mitochondria In Human Disease

-Scientists have discovered that these tiny organelles also play a central role in human health and aging.
-We are not just talking odd-ball mitochondrial diseases.
-These tiny aliens are thought to play a role in a wide variety of metabolic and degenerative diseases as well, including Alzheimer’s and Parkinson’s disease, type 2 diabetes, obesity, and cardiovascular disease.
+Scientists have discovered that these tiny organelles also play a central role in a wide variety of metabolic and degenerative diseases, including Alzheimer’s and Parkinson’s disease, type 2 diabetes, obesity, cardiovascular disease, and the slowdown in metabolism that occurs with age.

 For example, mitochondria are also involved in the production of cholesterol and the oxygen-carrying molecule called heme, a component of hemoglobin in the blood.